IanGoodbody/C_dataDemo/README.md

 #### A Note on Hexadecimal

-Fundamentally, a computer sotores, receives, transmits, and reads bits.
-However, to say that a comptuer strores hexidecimal numbers is only half wrong.
-Hexidecimal maps groups of 4 bits to a single charcter, which makes it much easier for a person to ready and ultimatley type into code file.
-The computer does not store hexidecimal number in the sense that with `0x12AB` there is no `1` or `B` printed onto the disk or memory, rather they are bit strings like `0001` and `1011` which map to `1` and `B` respectively.
-When we ask the computer the number is, the computer translates the data to a format that we want so we can read it as hexidecimal, decimal, or even octal, but that does not change the fact that we can perform bitwise `and`, `or`, or `not` operations on those numbers when we need to.
+Fundamentally, a computer stores, receives, transmits, and reads binary data.
+However, to say that a computer stores hexadecimal numbers isn't exactly wrong.
+Hexadecimal maps groups of 4 bits to a single character which makes it much easier for a person to ready and ultimately type as code.
+The computer does not store a hexadecimal number in the sense that `0x12AB` is written to memory as a `1` and `B` characters.
+Rather those characters are sequences of bits like `0001` and `1011` which map to `1` and `B` respectively.
+When we ask the computer to retrieve the number, the computer translates the data to whatever format that we want.
+We can represent the number as hexadecimal, decimal, or even octal.
+We can write code for "is integer `a` equal to 15?" using a hexadecimal number `(a == 0x0F)` or using a decimal number `(a == 15)`.
+The `0x` indicates to the computer that the programmer is writing a hexadecimal number.

 ### Working with Integers